Registration page for EAET course

 Possible additional instructors:

 Course Schedule: The course is currently structured as a 5-week course, with 3-hour sessions held once per week.
-The next class will start in the Fall of 2024 on Thursdays, from 2 to 5 pm, eastern US time.
+The next course starts in the Fall of 2024, on Saturdays, Nov.
+9 through Dec.
+7, from 10 am to 1 pm eastern US time.
+Those already on the waitlist will be invited by email.

 Format: Remote instruction via Zoom; sessions will be recorded for your later review, if you miss an in-person session.